Charles Blondin: Britain and Ireland

 On 23 August 1860, he performed at the Royal Portobello Gardens, on South Circular Road, Portobello, Dublin, on a rope 50 ft feet above the ground.
 While he was performing, the rope broke, which led to the collapse of the scaffolding.
 Blondin was not injured, but two workers who were on the scaffolding fell to their deaths.
 An investigation was held, and the broken rope (reportedly 2 in in diameter and 5 in in circumference) examined.
 No blame was attributed at the time to either Blondin or his manager; the judge said that the rope manufacturer had a lot to answer for.
 The organiser of the event, a Mr. Kirby, said he would never have another one like it.
 A bench warrant for the arrest of Blondin and his manager was issued when they did not appear at a further trial, having returned to the US.

 In 1861, Blondin first appeared in London, at the Crystal Palace, turning somersaults on stilts on a rope stretched across the central transept 70 ft from the ground.
 He performed in September 1861 in Edinburgh, Scotland, at the Royal Botanic Gardens (then called the Experimental Gardens) on Inverleith Row.

 The following year, Blondin was back at the same venue in Dublin, this time performing 100 ft above the ground.
 He gave a series of other performances in 1862, as well, again at the Crystal Palace, and elsewhere in England and Europe.
 On 6 September 1873, Blondin crossed Edgbaston Reservoir in Birmingham.
 A statue built in 1992 on the nearby Ladywood Middleway marks his feat.

 In October 1869, Blondin appeared in London at The Crystal Palace Harvest Fete.
 He traversed the long rope on a bicycle expressly made for the occasion.
 The bicycle was manufactured by Messrs.
 Gardiner and Mackintosh, engineers at New Cross and had no weights or attachments of any kind.
 The bicycle was a replica of a normal bicycle with the exception of the wheels which were deeply grooved to hold the rope.

-On 3rd August 1896 Blondin tightrope walked across Waterloo Lake in Roundhay Park Leeds.
-He was 71!
+On 3 August 1896, at the age of 71, Blondin walked on a tightrope across Waterloo Lake in Roundhay Park Leeds, several times.
+On one crossing he was blindfolded and on another he stopped to cook himself an omelette and eat it.

 Later years and death

 After a period of retirement, Blondin reappeared in 1880 and starred in the 1893–94 season of the pantomime Jack and the Beanstalk at the Crystal Palace, organised by Oscar Barrett.
-His final performance was in Belfast, Ireland in 1896.
+His final performance was in Leeds, England in 1896.